 The Fund's activities expose it to a variety of financial risks.
 For purposes of describing the financial risks of the Fund, the composition of the net assets held by the underlying corporations, limited partnerships, and money market funds and their investing activities have been considered.
-As of December 31, 2014, December 31, 2013 and January 1, 2013, the corporations, limited partnerships and pooled investment portfolio hold the following underlying net assets:
+As of December 31, 2015 and December 31, 2014, the private corporations, limited partnerships and pooled investment portfolio hold the following underlying net assets: